gl-inet/docs3.x/docs/setup/slate/applications.md

 ## Cloud

-GL.iNet GoodCloud cloud management service provide an easy and simple way to remotely manage routers.
+**GL.iNet GoodCloud cloud management** services provide an easy and simple way to remotely manage routers.

 In our website, you can remotely check your router status, change the password, control clients, even set email alarm when a device is online or offline.

+In 3.022 version or above it is a default function, other 3.0 version need to install packages in Plug-ins.

 ![Cloud](https://static.gl-inet.com/docs/en/3/setup/slate/applications/cloud.png)